Looking To Your Future After Property Division In Divorce

 We are here to inform, guide and advocate for you during this challenging transition in your personal and financial life.
 We will help you avoid accusations that you have hidden assets or help you uncover your spouse’s hidden assets, if necessary.

-To schedule an initial consultation in our St. John’s law offices, call 219-227-4259 or email us through this website.
+To schedule an initial consultation in our Crown Point’s law offices, call 219-227-4259 or email us through this website.
 We welcome the opportunity to meet with you in our offices on U.S. 41, one mile south of U.S. 30.
 If coming to our offices is a hardship for you for any reason, please let us know and we will work with you on alternative arrangements, if possible.